nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 -fanmax	set maximal fan speed, in percents, for example, "-fanmax 80" will set maximal fans speed to 80%.
 You can also specify values for every card, for example "-fanmax 50,60,70".
 	This option works only if miner manages cooling, i.e. when "-tt" option is used to specify target temperature.
 Default value is "100".
-	Note: for NVIDIA cards this option is not supported.
+	Note: for NVIDIA cards this option is supported in Windows only.

 -fanmin	set minimal fan speed, in percents, for example, "-fanmin 50" will set minimal fans speed to 50%.
 You can also specify values for every card, for example "-fanmin 50,60,70".
 	This option works only if miner manages cooling, i.e. when "-tt" option is used to specify target temperature.
 Default value is "0".
-	Note: for NVIDIA cards this option is not supported.
+	Note: for NVIDIA cards this option is supported in Windows only.

 -cclock	set target GPU core clock speed, in MHz.
 If not specified or zero, miner will not change current clock speed.
 You can also specify values for every card, for example "-cclock 1000,1050,1100,0".
+	For NVIDIA you can also specify delta clock by using "+" and "-" prefix, for example, "-cclock +300,-400,+0".
 	Note: for some drivers versions AMD blocked underclocking for some reason, you can overclock only.
 	Note: this option changes clocks for all power states, so check voltage for all power states in WattMan or use -cvddc option.
 	By default, low power states have low voltage, setting high GPU clock for low power states without increasing voltage can cause driver crash.
-	Note: for NVIDIA cards this option is not supported.
+	Note: for NVIDIA cards this option is supported in Windows only.

 -mclock	set target GPU memory clock speed, in MHz.
 If not specified or zero, miner will not change current clock speed.
 You can also specify values for every card, for example "-mclock 1200,1250,1200,0".
+	For NVIDIA you can also specify delta clock by using "+" and "-" prefix, for example, "-cclock +300,-400,+0".
 	Note: for some drivers versions AMD blocked underclocking for some reason, you can overclock only.
-	Note: for NVIDIA cards this option is not supported.
+	Note: for NVIDIA cards this option is supported in Windows only.

--powlim set power limit, from -50 to 50.
+-powlim set power limit, usually from -50 to 50.
+For example, "-powlim -20" means 80% power limit.
 If not specified, miner will not change power limit.
 You can also specify values for every card, for example "-powlim 20,-20,0,10".
-	Note: for NVIDIA cards this option is not supported.
+	Note: for NVIDIA cards this option is supported in Windows only.

 -cvddc	set target GPU core voltage, multiplied by 1000.
 For example, "-cvddc 1050" means 1.05V.
 You can also specify values for every card, for example "-cvddc 900,950,1000,970".
 Supports latest AMD 4xx cards only in Windows.
 	Note: for NVIDIA cards this option is not supported.